Or4cle404/GestureMate/README.md

 # 1. Hand Detection and Tracking:
 - Video Capture: The webcam captures video frames in real-time.
 - Image Preprocessing: Each frame is preprocessed to enhance image quality and facilitate hand detection.
+Since, MediaPipe only works with RGB, it will also conert the frame in RGB if not in this form.
 -	Hand Landmark Detection: MediaPipe's hand landmark detection model is used to identify key points on the hand, such as fingertips, wrist, and palm.
 -	Hand Tracking: The detected hand landmarks are tracked across consecutive frames to ensure smooth and accurate gesture recognition.
 # 2. Gesture Recognition: